The Arizona Department of Transportation (ADOT) has 16 highway rest stops under its control in Arizona.

 - Sacaton, on I-10, about 30 miles east of Phoenix, near Casa Grande

 West of Phoenix

-- Bouse Wash, on, I-10, about 100 miles west of Phoenix, near Vicksburg
+- Bouse Wash, on I-10, about 100 miles west of Phoenix, near Vicksburg

 - Burnt Well, on I-10, about 64 miles west of Phoenix, near Tonopah

-- Mohawk, on I-8, near Welton, on the way to Yuma
+- Mohawk, on I-8, near Dateland

-- Sentinel, on I-8, west of Gila Bend
+- Sentinel, on I-8, east of Dateland

-There are also rest areas that are not on highways, and/or not owned or operated by ADOT but are open to the public.
+There are also rest areas that are not on highways, and/or not owned or operated by ADOT but open to the public.
 You can see all of ADOT's highway rest areas, as well as the other public rest stops, on their map.
 You can also see if any areas are closed for maintenance.

-These rest areas have also been designated as Safe Phone Zones, to encourage drivers to stop here to use phones for calling, texting and accessing mobile apps.
+These rest areas have also been designated as Safe Phone Zones, to encourage drivers to stop here to use phones for calling, texting, and accessing mobile apps.